 Compliance and enforcement measures by the Compliance Committee

-1. If the Compliance Committee determines, based on evidence, that a Contractor is not complying with its Exploitation Contract, or is at risk of not doing so, it may:
+1. If the Compliance Committee determines, based on evidence, that a Contractor is not complying with its Exploitation Contract, or is at risk of not doing so, it may, in accordance with regulations [103] through [104]:

 (a) take measures directly; and

-(b) make recommendations to the Council to take measures, in order to secure compliance with the Exploitation Contract by the Contractor, in accordance with regulations [103] through [104].
+(b) make recommendations to the Council to take measures.

 2. The Compliance Committee may, inter alia: